 Life is stressful.
 Everyone has reasons to be stressed daily – job, family, illnesses, finances, car, house, pets….the list goes on.
 Add to our daily stresses the contention we see every time we read or watch the news – regardless of political affiliation – and it’s easy to become overwhelmed.
 But severe or chronic stress can negatively impact your health, it can cause you to lose sleep, it can lead to depression or anxiety, and it generally diminishes your ability to enjoy life!

 So, it is of utmost importance that you find ways to destress – both from immediate stressors and over the longer term.
 Everyone is different in how they relax, of course, so we have compiled a list of suggestions – hopefully, one (or more) will work for you!

-- Meditate – many people eschew meditation because they envision needing an hour every day to complete this practice with origins as far back as 1500 BCE.
-The truth is, however, that you really only need as little as 5 minutes/day to benefit from meditating.
-Studies show that simply taking a few minutes every day to slow your breathing, clear you mind, and remove yourself from environmental stimuli has tremendously positive effects on stress levels, concentration, happiness, and health.
+Many people eschew meditation because they envision needing an hour every day to complete this practice with origins as far back as 1500 BCE.
+The truth is, however, that you only need as little as 5 minutes/day to benefit from meditating.
+Studies show that simply taking a few minutes every day to slow your breathing, clear your mind, and remove yourself from environmental stimuli has tremendously positive effects on stress levels, concentration, happiness, and health.
 Take 5 minutes tomorrow morning and see if you feel more relaxed as a result!

-- LOL – yes, it’s true.
-Letting your guard down to enjoy a good joke, funny movie, or goof around with your colleagues can be tremendously therapeutic.
+Yes, it’s true.
+Letting your guard down to enjoy a good joke, a funny movie, or goofing around with your colleagues can be tremendously therapeutic.

 Let’s face it: stress isn’t going away.
 Some of us even thrive on a certain level of stress.
 But make sure you take the time to allow your body and mind to destress.
 Having that balance is key to a happy, healthy life.